scepterb/RPi-Pico-Example/README.md

 ## Setup

-#### 1. Set you env variables to your wolfSSL and pico-sdk directories.
+#### 1. Set your env variables to your wolfSSL and pico-sdk directories.

 In the original project, you'd do this by typing something like `export WOLFSSL_ROOT=/path/to/wolfssl/source` in your terminal.
-However, that means CMake will only function when ran in that terminal session.
-Instead, just update the two lines at the top of your `CMakeLists.txt` with the appropriate paths
+I found that it's cleaner to set these in `CMakeLists.txt` instead; just update the two lines at the top of CMakeLists with the appropriate paths:
 ```
 set(ENV{PICO_SDK_PATH} "/Users/bsquared/pico/pico-sdk")
 set(ENV{WOLFSSL_ROOT} "/Users/bsquared/bwsi/pico/wolfssl")